Middle Georgia College - Talmadge Hall

 Talmadge Before and after

-Because of the buildings historical significance and its impact on the campus fabric, Pieper O’Brien Herr Architects developed a rehabilitation plan that preserved the historic fabric of the building but also provided modern amenities.
-POH partnered with the Georgia Historic Preservation Division due to the age of the existing building.
+Because of the buildings historical significance and its impact on the campus fabric, POH+W Architects developed a rehabilitation plan that preserved the historic fabric of the building but also provided modern amenities.
+POH+W partnered with the Georgia Historic Preservation Division due to the age of the existing building.

 Concept Design Sketch: